-Recreational contrarianism is the behaviour of adopting a controversial political position as a source of enjoyment.
+Recreational contrarianism is the behaviour of adopting an unpopular, contrary position for the sake of enjoyment.
 Similar to a provocateur, a recreational contrarian likes to provoke others, but does so specifically in matters of debate, in order to attain the high that comes with eliciting shock, outrage, and attention.
 Being able to influence such a strong reaction offers a tempting taste of power.

 It should be emphasised, however, that a recreational approach to debate might be only a partial reason – perhaps a very minor reason – for adopting a contrary position.
-And of course, ‘controversial’ beliefs can also be justified and held for valid reasons – or poor reasons, without the desire to be shocking, offensive, or different factoring into the equation.
+And of course, ‘controversial’ beliefs can also be justified and held for valid reasons or poor reasons, without the desire to be shocking, offensive, or different factoring into the equation.
 Yet if you oppose a popular opinion purely or mainly for the thrill of the argument, and to ruffle someone’s feathers, then you may be a recreational contrarian.

 Recreational contrarians are a sort of modern-day trickster.
 They thrive on disobeying conventional rules and normal behaviour.
 A recreational contrarian seeks to subvert the normality of the social, political, and moral landscape as a way to be edgy – to stand out as unique and noticeable.
 As the term ‘recreational contrarianism’ indicates, this approach to human conversation and debate is a form of fun.
 Recreational contrarianism is – for the most part – enacted by commentators, writers, and public figures that sit on the political right.